 Snowflake has a rich heritage of active citizen participation in the government of the Town, and encourages residents to consider serving in an elected capacity.
 For information, please contact the Town Clerk at (928) 536-7103, ext.
 222.

 For all elections (Local, State, and National) registered voters may cast their ballot at the LDS Social Hall, located at 78 West Center Street.

-Snowflake Primary Election November 4, 2014
+The Snowflake Primary Election was held November 4, 2014

 “Born and raised in Snowflake, I have developed a love for this community and the people who live in it.
 I graduated with a degree in civil engineering from ASU.
 Afterwards, my wife Rikki and I moved back to Snowflake to help run my family’s ranching operation.